telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/using-parameters-with-the-sqldatasource-component.md

 The syntax used for the placeholders varies, depending on the type of the database.
 If you are working with         __SQL Server__ , the parameter name begins with the *'@'*  character,         and its name corresponds to the name of the parameter object in the Parameters collection.
 For __Oracle__  databases the parameters are prefixed with the *':'*  character instead,         and are referenced by name in the __Parameters__  collection as well.
 If you are working with         an __ODBC__  or __OLE DB__  database, parameters in a parameterized statement         are not named and instead are specified with the placeholder character *'?'* .

->note The [SqlDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/overview%}) can detect SQL parameters listed           in the SQL query, and it will ask you to provide values for them at  __Configure Data Source Parameters__  step.
+> The [SqlDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/overview%}) can detect SQL parameters listed           in the SQL query, and it will ask you to provide values for them at  __Configure Data Source Parameters__  step.
 The information is provided by the selected .NET data provider,           which implementation is important for determining what SQL syntax can be used for the SQL query.

-##

 ##Using Parameters with the SqlClient Provider